eltonokada/disbursements/README.md

 ## Improvements and decisions

-  We can analyze the way that the application is getting merchant orders, sometimes, using raw SQL queries might be faster, i understand that is not the most elegant solution, but in some cases might be necessary.
+  We should analyze the way that the application is getting merchant orders, sometimes, using raw SQL queries might be faster, i understand that is not the most elegant solution, but in some cases might be necessary.
+So, this is a possible improvement.
+My suggestion is to do tests with more data, so we can measure how fast queries can be.

   The calculation of order fees are directly in a order method, we can move this to be done directly in database as SQL, also needs to some load testing.

-  We can just have one single job that handle daily and weekly jobs, we have a few code that is being repeated in this 2 jobs, but as the other options, need to study.
+  We can just have one single job that handle daily and weekly jobs, we have a few code that is being repeated in this 2 jobs, but as the other options, need to investigate it further.

   We can have one single query that handle with this data, but, from an other point of view, having 2 jobs might be easier to understand and debug if needed, although each disbursement operation is being enqueued.

   Also need to add tests for the logic os jobs execution, actually this was tested manually.

 ## Disbursed data from csv